dhammacakka/americanmonk/content/posts/ajahn-brahmavamsos-dark-jhana.md

 >
 > The Jhanas, Ajahn Brahmavamso,Page 13 , and several other books

 If you still cannot believe that there is no light in Ajahn Brahm's version of "jhāna", I encourage you to write Ajahn Brahmavamso and ask him about this yourself.
 He will confirm what is said here in his book quotations and in the talk when he was in Sri Lanka.
-The email and telephone contact information is located at [https://bswa.org/location/bodhinyana-monastery/](https://bswa.org/location/bodhinyana-monastery/)
+The email and telephone contact information is located at [https://bswa.org/location/bodhinyana-monastery/](https://bswa.org/location/bodhinyana-monastery/).
+I encourage you to contact them and ask questions on this.
+If you do, get back to me on this and send me screenshots of the emails or recordings.
+If they are different, ask to qualify based on the views he had in 2009.

 ## The Pītisukha As Object